-State law requires each business advisory council to work with its board of education or ESC governing board to develop a written plan.
+State law requires each business advisory council to work with its board of education or educational service center governing board to develop a written plan.
 The plan should be revised and updated annually.
-At minimum, the plan must address how the business advisory council will make recommendations to the board of education or ESC governing board on these items:
+At minimum, the plan must address how the business advisory council will make recommendations to the board of education or educational service center governing board on the following items:

-- 1. Delineating employment skills and developing curriculum to instill these skills. - 2.
-Changes in the economy and job market, and the types of employment in which future jobs are most likely to be available. - 3.
-Developing a working relationship among business, labor and education personnel.
+- 1. Delineating employment skills and developing curriculum to instill these skills; - 2.
+Changes in the economy and job market and the types of employment in which future jobs are most likely to be available; - 3.
+Developing a working relationship among business, labor and education personnel; - 4.
+Actively addressing workforce gaps by preparing students for future careers through mentorship, jobshadowing, internships and pre-apprenticeships.

-State law does not identify specific events, activities or programs required to meet those objectives.
-However, the Ohio Department of Education encourages business advisory councils to consider incorporating these elements into their plans:
+State law does not identify specific events, activities or programs to meet those objectives.
+However, the Department encourages business advisory councils to consider incorporating the following elements into their plans: